 When it comes to prenuptial agreements, tread lightly.
-Givens Givens Sparks explains some common pitfalls to avoid.
+Robert Sparks Attorneys explains some common pitfalls to avoid.

 People in the U.S. are waiting longer on average to get married.
 Marrying later in life means that many couples are bringing more assets – and more liabilities – to the table.
 This and a number of other factors have made prenuptial agreements the norm, but what is the best way to go about entering into this type of agreement?